Manga: History

 Kanagaki Robun and Kawanabe Kyōsai created the first manga magazine in 1874: Eshinbun Nipponchi.
 The magazine was heavily influenced by Japan Punch, founded in 1862 by Charles Wirgman, a British cartoonist.
 Eshinbun Nipponchi had a very simple style of drawings and did not become popular with many people.
 Eshinbun Nipponchi ended after three issues.
 The magazine Kisho Shimbun in 1875 was inspired by Eshinbun Nipponchi, which was followed by Marumaru Chinbun in 1877, and then Garakuta Chinpo in 1879.
-Shōnen Sekai was the first shōnen magazine created in 1895 by Iwaya Sazanami, a famous writer of Japanese children's literature back then.
+Shōnen Sekai was the first shōnen magazine, created in 1895 by Iwaya Sazanami, a famous writer of Japanese children's literature.
 Shōnen Sekai had a strong focus on the First Sino-Japanese War.

-In 1905, the manga-magazine publishing boom started with the Russo-Japanese War, Tokyo Pakku was created and became a huge hit.
-After Tokyo Pakku in 1905, a female version of Shōnen Sekai was created and named Shōjo Sekai, considered the first magazine.
+In 1905, the manga-magazine publishing boom started with the Russo-Japanese War.
+During this time, Tokyo Pakku was created and became a huge hit.
+After Tokyo Pakku in 1905, a female version of Shōnen Sekai was created and named Shōjo Sekai, which is considered the first magazine.
 Shōnen Pakku was made and is considered the first children's manga magazine.
 The children's demographic was in an early stage of development in the Meiji period.
-Shōnen Pakku was influenced from foreign children's magazines such as Puck which an employee of Jitsugyō no Nihon (publisher of the magazine) saw and decided to emulate.
+Shōnen Pakku was influenced by foreign children's magazines such as Puck, which an employee of Jitsugyō no Nihon (publisher of the magazine) saw and decided to emulate.
 In 1924, Kodomo Pakku was launched as another children's manga magazine after Shōnen Pakku.
 During the boom, Poten (derived from the French "potin") was published in 1908.
 All the pages were in full color with influences from Tokyo Pakku and Osaka Puck.
 It is unknown if there were any more issues besides the first one.
-Kodomo Pakku was launched May 1924 by Tokyosha and featured high-quality art by many members of the manga artistry like Takei Takeo, Takehisa Yumeji and Aso Yutaka.
-Some of the manga featured speech balloons, where other manga from the previous eras did not use speech balloons and were silent.
+Kodomo Pakku was launched May 1924 by Tokyosha and featured high-quality art by many members of the manga industry like Takei Takeo, Takehisa Yumeji and Aso Yutaka.
+Some of the manga featured speech balloons, while manga from previous eras remained silent.

 Published from May 1935 to January 1941, Manga no Kuni coincided with the period of the Second Sino-Japanese War (1937–1945).
 Manga no Kuni featured information on becoming a mangaka and on other comics industries around the world.
 Manga no Kuni handed its title to Sashie Manga Kenkyū in August 1940.